Providing help and creating hope in Maine

 Leaders that Made a Difference

 Neil D. Michaud was a child brought up in a family of poverty in Aroostook County.
-His own experiences watching his family “wrenched and torn apart by tuberculosis and even institutionalized,” taught him “the Lord does hear the cry of the poor.”
+His own experiences watching his family “wrenched and torn apart by tuberculosis, and even institutionalized,” taught him “the Lord does hear the cry of the poor.”
 He took that experience and used it to become a strident voice for the needs of the poor in Maine.

 According to Msgr.
 Tatarczuk, the Catholic Charities Appeal, which had its beginning in the 1930’s, had mainly been a southern Maine event.
 It benefited only a few local institutions.
 Both Bishop Feeney and Neil Michaud supported the need to extend this assistance to include a statewide marriage and family counseling program for the diocese.
 But Neil had even bigger plans for the Agency.